• Skip to primary navigation

 • Use dark brown sugar and dark corn syrup for that deep, authentic pecan pie flavor.

 • Make sure your butter is softened, not melted, for the best crumble topping texture.
+The cake mix and butter mixture should not have any white/light, dry cake mix showing.
+It should all be crumbly and dark tan like a wet sand mixture.

 • Want to make it a Southern pecan pie dump cake?
 Add a splash of bourbon or a pinch of cayenne for a little Southern flair.